FixingPixels/Aegis/README.md

 ### Why Choose Aegis?

 - **Zero Dependencies**: Aegis runs entirely on text files—no software downloads, plugins, or configurations required.
 You can start using it immediately with any AI-powered development tool.
 - **Universal Compatibility**: Works seamlessly with popular tools like Codeium, Cursor, and Cline, or even standalone systems with your own API keys.
-- **Lightweight and Portable**: All your project’s structure and data are stored in plain text files that you can share, back up, or edit anywhere.
+- **Lightweight and Portable**: All your project's structure and data are stored in plain text files that you can share, back up, or edit anywhere.
 - **Beginner-Friendly**: Start with just a few simple commands and let Aegis guide you through your project.

 ### What Can Aegis Do For You?

 - **Stay Organized**: Track tasks, progress, and decisions effortlessly.
 - **Work Smart**: Collaborate with AI agents to brainstorm ideas, build plans, and solve problems.
 - **Plan Your Way**: Design your projects step-by-step with easy-to-follow workflows.
-- **Save Time**: Let the framework remember your past work so you can focus on what’s next.
+- **Save Time**: Let the framework remember your past work so you can focus on what's next.

 ### Who Is Aegis For?